Victims of press abuse lose confidence in Government

 This is probably the first time that a Government has overruled the views of the judicial Chair of a statutory Inquiry by cancelling an inquiry against his will.
 If this was any other industry the press would be demanding that an inquiry must happen immediately, but when it is about them they applaud the cover-up of a cover-up.
 The Government will find it very difficult to maintain this cover-up for long.

 Intention to repeal Leveson’s access to justice measure

 Christopher Jefferies, patron of Hacked Off and the Bristol landlord who was libelled by the press after the murder of his tenant Joanna Yeates, said,

 The failure to introduce section 40 means that many ordinary people who are victims of press abuse will continue to be denied access to justice, while only the wealthy will be able to take newspapers to court to obtain justice.
 This law was passed by an overwhelming majority of the House of Commons with support across all parties.
 This decision by the Government to ignore that vote shows contempt for Parliamentary democracy and puts the interests of press barons above the interests of ordinary people.

-Hacked Off is the campaign for a free and accountable press.
-The Campaign works with victims of press abuse to achieve those aims.
+Notes: Hacked Off is the campaign for a free and accountable press, and we work with the victims of press abuse to achieve those aims.